rapido-mobile/rapido-mobile.github.io/tutorials/rapido_documents.md

 None of this is particularly specific to Rapido so far.

 ## SearchBar
 There are different ways to create a search interface.
-I opted to grab [the SearchBar package fromo pub](https://pub.dartlang.org/packages/flutter_search_bar).
+I opted to grab [the SearchBar package from pub](https://pub.dartlang.org/packages/flutter_search_bar).
 This creates a search bar in the title bar of the app.

 ## Using the Decoded JSON
 First, do some simple string formatting to create the URL for fetching the data: